esa/pagmo/doc/sphinx/tutorials/immune_system.rst

 Here we have selected the infeasibility method where the antigen population is set by selecting individuals based on their infeasibility.
-The original selection where only the best individual is selected for the population, from COELLO did not give satisfactory results on this problem.
+The original selection, where only the best infeasible individual is selected for the population, from Coello did not give satisfactory results on this problem.
 The injected antibodies are a copy of the champion and the distance to evolve the antibodies is the Euclidean distance.

-We can then evolve the algorithm.
+Evolve the population with the mat-algorithm described.

 .. code-block:: python